AndreyBal03/linear_regression_from_scratch/README.md

 The class model, is able to work with n inputs and m outputs, without any problem.

-The fit method is performed by using gradient descence and the loss function "Mean Square Error".
+The fit method is performed by using gradient descent and the loss function "Mean Square Error".